-Dr. Christopher Anzalone has been President, Chief Executive Officer and director of the Company since December 1, 2007.
-From 2005 until the present, Dr. Anzalone has also served as CEO and principal in the Benet Group LLC, a private equity firm focused on creating and building new nanobiotechnology companies from university-generated science.
-While at Benet Group, Dr. Anzalone was founding CEO in two portfolio companies, Nanotope Inc., a tissue regeneration company, and Leonardo Biosystems Inc., a cancer drug delivery company.
-Dr. Anzalone remains CEO of each company.
-In fiscal 2008, Arrowhead acquired 23% and 6% of the outstanding stock of Nanotope, Inc. and Leonardo Biosystems, Inc., respectively.
-Prior to his tenure at Benet Group, from 1999 until 2003, he was a partner at the Washington, DC-based private equity firm Galway Partners, LLC.
-There, he was in charge of sourcing, structuring, and building new business ventures and was founding CEO of NanoInk, Inc., a leading nanolithography company.
-He continued as CEO of NanoInk until 2004.
+Dr. Christopher Anzalone has been President, Chief Executive Officer and Director of the Company since December 1, 2007.
+In 2005, Dr. Anzalone formed and served as CEO of the Benet Group LLC, private equity firm focused on creating and building new nano-biotechnology companies from university-generated science.
+While at The Benet Group, Dr. Anzalone was founding CEO in two portfolio companies, Nanotope Inc., a tissue regeneration company, and Leonardo Biosystems Inc., a drug delivery company.
+Dr. Anzalone is CEO of Nanotope.
+Dr. Anzalone is a director of Arrowhead's wholly-owned subsidiary, Arrowhead Madison Inc., majority-owned subsidiaries, Calando Pharmaceuticals, Inc., Ablaris Therapeutics, Inc., and Tego Biosciences Corporation and minority investments, Nanotope, Inc. and Leonardo Biosystems, Inc. Prior to his tenure at The Benet Group, from 1999 until 2003, he was a partner at the Washington, DC-based private equity firm Galway Partners, LLC, where he was in charge of sourcing, structuring, and building new business ventures and was founding CEO of NanoInk, Inc., a nanolithography company.
 Dr. Anzalone holds a Ph.D. in Biology from UCLA and a B.A. in Government from Lawrence University.
+We believe Dr. Anzalone's qualifications to serve on the Board include his deep understanding of the business through his role as Chief Executive Officer; in addition Dr. Anzalone has extensive experience in nanotechnology, biotechnology, company-building and venture capital.